 Children are taught about the importance of drinking plenty of water, especially after physical exercise.
 All children have access to drinking water throughout the day.
-Beakers are washed in the dishwasher on a regular basis for hygiene purposes.

 3.7.
 Celebrations

 The school recognises that food is an important part of celebrations in most cultures and aims to promote healthy attitudes towards food and eating.
 For this reason, School Food guidelines are not applied to food brought into school on an occasional basis for parties and celebrations such as birthdays.